Woodworking Adult Education Programs: An Overview

 Popular Career Options

 According to the U.S. Bureau of Labor Statistics (BLS), many individuals enter woodworking careers with no formal training.
 The BLS stated that formal training could help individuals qualify for woodworking positions in production, management and engineering (www.bls.gov).
-Additionally woodworkers are expected to see a slower than average employment growth of six percent from 2008-2018.
+Additionally, woodworkers were expected to see fast as average employment growth of 8% from 2012-2022.
+These professionals earned a median salary of $28,440 as of 2012, per the BLS.
 Available job titles in woodworking include:

 - Furniture finisher